 - In poor visibility, always take a bearing from a summit to determine your direction of onward travel.
 You may think you know the right direction to go, but a short distraction for a photograph or a rummage in your pack and you can quickly become disorientated and head off the wrong way.
 Taking a bearing from the map will ensure you leave the summit in the direction you intended to.

 - Always estimate your bearing first.
-For example, if your intended direction of travel is approximately due east, then the bearing will be in the region of 270°.
+For example, if your intended direction of travel is approximately due west, then the bearing will be in the region of 270°.
 If it is not then you know you have made an error, and need to check it again.

 - Remember to allow for magnetic variation, this usually means a small adjustment by adding a few degrees to your bearing.
 The magnetic variation differs depending on your location, you can find it somewhere in the margins of your map, usually in the legend.
 Check it out before you leave home and remember it, or write it down on your route card.